mumadeit/OneTimeAccessFile/README.md

 ## Features

-- **Secure File Upload**: Upload files up to 2MB with validation.
+- **Secure File Upload**: Upload files up to 10MB with validation.
 - **Unique Short URLs**: Each file receives a unique, randomly generated short URL.
 - **One-Time Access**: Files are deleted from the server after download.
-- **JSON Responses**: Informative responses for both successful and failed operations.
+- **File Delete After Downloading** : The File will be deleted after it's downloaded.

 ## Technology Stack